nzkoxzu/cryptemis/README.md

 Cryptemis is a cross-platform mobile application that aims to be privacy friendly.
 Users can locally store encrypted files.
-ENcryption based on the [CryptoPQ](https://github.com/Denis-REMACLE/CryptoPQ) project.
+Encryption based on the [CryptoPQ](https://github.com/Denis-REMACLE/CryptoPQ) project.